-Oberlin College is often renowned for being the first co-ed institution of higher education institution in United States and the first to admit students “irrespective of color,” starting in 1835.
+Oberlin College is often renowned for being the first co-ed institution of higher education in the United States and the first to admit students “irrespective of color,” starting in 1835.
 But history, as usual, is more complicated than just that recitation of facts would suggest.

 Education historian Cally L. Waite documents the complicated reality in her article “The Segregation of Black Students at Oberlin College after Reconstruction,” and in her book Permission to Remain Among Us: Education for Blacks in Oberlin, Ohio, 1880-1914.
 Waite writes that two Congregationalist ministers from New England founded Oberlin in 1833 to educate men and women to save what they described as “the dying world.”
-Inspired by the religious revivalism of what is now called the Second Great Awakening, which reached its peak in the late 1850s, Oberlin was characterized by evangelism, abolitionism, and abstemiousness (no meat, alcohol, tea, or coffee).
+Inspired by the religious revivalism of what is now called the Second Great Awakening, which reached its peak in the 1830s, Oberlin was characterized by evangelism, abolitionism, and abstemiousness (no meat, alcohol, tea, or coffee).
 According to Waite, the “colony [was] considered quite strange” by the people in nearby towns.

 The commitment to abolitionism led to dropping the color line in 1835.
 Waite notes that this wasn’t without debate, but that eventually the integrationists won.
 Notably, during a time when it was illegal to educate African Americans in the South, and even free states like Ohio restricted public education, the community of Oberlin also integrated its public schools in defiance of state “Black Laws.”

 Antebellum Oberlin was a major center of black education, even though black students made up less than 5% of the student body before the Civil War.
 Nonetheless, the 136 males and 141 females who attended from 1835-1863 (some as part of the non-degree granting preparatory department, a then-standard component of colleges) were influential beyond their small numbers.
 Most went into education, and many went south to teach during and after the Civil War.